Kelly Winder is the founder of BellyBelly.com.au and is based in Melbourne, Australia.

 About BellyBelly’s Creator

 After experiencing postnatal anxiety and depression, Kelly was drawn to support mothers who were going through the sometimes tough realities of being a new mother – which no-one seemed to be talking about.
 Kelly wanted to change that.
 Her passion for informing and educating women and men burst open onto the world wide web.

 In October of 2004, Kelly gave birth to a son.
 It was that second birth which inspired her to become a doula (trained birth support professional), which changed BellyBelly forever.
 Kelly became heavily involved in maternity reform and advocacy, attending birth rallies, speaking in parliament (Inquiry Into Breastfeeding) and being a voice for women of Australia, regarding a range of birth and early parenting issues.

 BellyBelly became known as, ‘The Thinking Woman’s Website For Pregnancy, Birth & Parenting’.

 Due to Kelly’s work in the birth industry, as well as running a popular pregnancy and parenting website, she quickly became a well-known leader in her field.
 Midwives, birth educators, breastfeeding consultants, natural health therapists, doctors and others recommend BellyBelly every single day.

-Even after almost 15 years, Kelly’s passion for pregnancy, birth and parenting issues grows stronger every day, as she supports millions of parents and parents-to-be, all over the world, 24 hours a day, 7 days a week.
+Even after 15 years, Kelly’s passion for pregnancy, birth and parenting issues grows stronger every day, as she supports millions of parents and parents-to-be, all over the world, 24 hours a day, 7 days a week.

 BellyBelly is proud to bring together information from those who, like Kelly, are passionate about making positive change in the world – a change towards more connected and nurturing relationships.